SimonGubbins/R0ForEHDV/README.txt

-This folder contains the Matlab scripts and functions and OpenBUGS scripts, as well the necessary input files, to implement the parameter estimation and uncertainty and sensitity analyses described in Gubbins "Using the basic reproduction number to quantify transmission and identify data gaps for epizootic haemorrhagic disease, an emerging vector-borne disease in Europe"
+This folder contains the Matlab scripts and functions and OpenBUGS scripts, as well the necessary input files, to implement the parameter estimation and uncertainty and sensitity analyses described in Gubbins (2024) Using the basic reproduction number to quantify transmission potential and identify data gaps for epizootic haemorrhagic disease virus.
+Royal Society Open Science.

 -------------------
 MATLAB REQUIREMENTS